growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - overloaded methods???

 Everything is an API
--> a Class is the smallest API (you workl with / on)
+-> a Class is the smallest API (you work with / on)

 You can look at a software system from a variety of perspectives and distances.